Annotation-Assisted Learning of Treatment Policies From Multimodal Electronic Health Records: Datasets

-This appendix provides a detailed description of the benchmark datasets used in our experiments: the fully synthetic SynSUM dataset [21] and the semi-synthetic version of the real-world MIMIC-III dataset [3, 13].
-For each dataset, we outline the data generating processes, including how treatments and outcomes were constructed, as well as the mechanisms used to generate unstructured clinical text (for SynSUM).
-We also describe the sampling strategies used to select which instances include structured covariate observations (i.e., where $S_i = 1$), under both random and selective sampling.
+This appendix provides a detailed description of the datasets used in our experiments: the fully synthetic \textsc{SynSum} dataset \citep{SynSUM}, the semi-synthetic \textsc{MIMIC-Syn} dataset \citep{johnson2016mimic, chen2024proximal}, and the real-world \textsc{MIMIC-Real} dataset \citep{johnson2016mimic}.
+For the synthetic and semi-synthetic datasets, we describe the data-generating process, including the construction of treatments and outcomes.
+The \textsc{MIMIC-Real} dataset is included \textbf{only} for qualitative comparison of the treatment assignment strategies, since ground-truth treatment effects are unknown.

-\subsection{SynSUM}
+\subsection{SynSum}

-SynSUM is a fully synthetic dataset that consists of 10,000 medical patient records that simulate primary care encounters in the context of respiratory diseases~[21].\footnote{Accessible at \url{https://github.com/prabaey/SynSUM}} Each record includes both structured tabular variables and an associated clinical text note.
-The data generating process is entirely specified and reproducible -- the structured data is sampled from a Bayesian network defined by a domain expert, while the unstructured text is generated using GPT-4.
+The fully synthetic \textsc{SynSum} dataset~\citep{SynSUM}\footnote{\url{https://github.com/prabaey/SimSum}} consists of 10{,}000 medical patient records simulating primary care encounters for patients with respiratory diseases.
+Each record combines tabular variables with an associated free-text clinical note, mimicking the multimodal structure of real electronic health records (EHRs).
+The dataset is entirely specified and reproducible: tabular variables are sampled from a Bayesian network defined by a domain expert, while clinical notes are generated using GPT-4. \textsc{SynSum} thus provides realistic, simulated EHR data with ground-truth counterfactuals, enabling controlled evaluation of the considered treatment assignment strategies.